lonelycode/tyk-io-site-content/dashboard-v0-9/plugins/lists.md

 ### Ignored

 Adding a path to the ignored list means that the path will not be processed for authentication data.
-This can be very useful if you have a non-secure endpoint (such as a health-check, or ping) that you don;t need secured.
+This can be very useful if you have a non-secure endpoint (such as a health-check, or ping) that you don't need secured.

 ### Cache